+A key feature in the process of setting new price controls for a service provider is an invitation to that service provider to formulate a Business Plan or price control proposal.
+The purpose of this document, the Information Requirements: Business Plan 2021-2026 - Water and Sewerage Authority (WASA), is to provide guidelines to WASA, on the preparation of its Business Plan or price control proposal and to t outline the information that is required to support the proposal.
+These guidelines have been designed to ensure that a clear and consistent framework is applied in the Regulated Industries Commission's (RIC) decision-making process.

-The purpose of this document, the Information Requirements: Business Plan 2018-2023 - Water and Sewerage Authority (WASA), is to provide guidance to WASA, on the preparation of its business plan or price control proposal.
-WASA's proposal should set out how it plans to invest in its network to meet the service needs of its customers and how it intends to recover the cost of providing the service through its tariffs and charges.
+The price control proposal will detail how WASA plans to invest in its network to meet the service needs of its customers and how it intends to recover the cost of providing this service through its tariffs and charges.
+The RIC will also shortly release its Framework and Approach document wherein the RIC broadly sets out the approach that it will follow to arrive at a final decision on the price controls.

-In accordance with the process outlined in the RIC's supporting document "Framework and Approach" the RIC will use this proposal to develop its Draft Determination for stakeholder consultation.
-Stakeholder consultation is an opportunity for consumers and other stakeholders to express their views and have input on the quality and reliability of the services they will receive and the prices they will have to pay over the regulatory control period.
+When WASA's price control proposal is submitted to the RIC, it will form the basis for developing the Draft Determination and will be referenced in the requisite stakeholder consultation.
+The consultation that the RIC will undertake is an opportunity for consumers and other stakeholders to express their views and have input on the quality and reliability of the services they will receive and the prices they will have to pay over the forthcoming regulatory control period.